davide-marino00/PBI_DOCS/refac.md

 ## <a name="overview"></a>Overview

 The Power BI data model appears to be designed for a project management and timesheet tracking system, likely within a corporate or organizational context.
 It integrates various dimensions and fact tables to facilitate comprehensive reporting and analysis of employee hours, project performance, and resource allocation.
-The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a focus on capturing and analyzing time entries, while the lookup tables ('lkp_Project', 'lkp_Unit', 'lkp_Code', and 'lkp_fltr_Employee') provide essential contextual information about projects, organizational units, and timesheet codes.
+The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a focus on capturing and monitoring timesheet submissions, while the 'DimDate' table allows for time-based analysis, enabling users to track performance over specific periods.

-The 'DimDate' table indicates that the model supports time-based analysis, allowing users to track performance over different periods.
-Relationships between the timesheet views and the lookup tables enable detailed insights into project-specific hours worked, missing timesheet entries, and overall employee productivity.
-This structure likely supports decision-making processes related to project management, resource planning, and operational efficiency, making it a valuable tool for stakeholders aiming to optimize project execution and workforce management.
+The structure of the model indicates a strong emphasis on relationships between projects, units, and employee contributions.
+The lookup tables ('lkp_Project', 'lkp_Unit', 'lkp_Code') serve to standardize and categorize the data, enhancing the ability to generate insights into project costs, employee productivity, and potential gaps in timesheet submissions.
+Overall, this data model is likely aimed at improving operational efficiency, ensuring accurate project tracking, and facilitating informed decision-making within the organization.

 ---